 Read and comment here: http://blogs.brandeis.edu/eclc/

 The Ethics Center Leadership Council (ECLC) is composed of three undergraduate students who work together and independently to build engagement with and awareness of the Center’s resources; reach out to students, faculty and staff at Brandeis and to people at other schools and organizations; and promote and enhance interactive conversations about topics concerning social justice on campus through various means.
 The primary focus of the ECLC is outreach and communications.

-There is currently one opening for the Spring 2015 ECLC are being accepted on a rolling basis until Friday, January 16 at noon.
+There are currently no openings for the Spring 2015 ECLC are being accepted on a rolling basis until Friday, January 16 at noon.
 Interviews (via Skype) begin during winter break.
 See "How to Apply" below for details.
 Applicants may be current first years, sophomores, juniors or seniors.
 We are seeking a student who can work independently and collaborate, and are interested in some or all of the Ethics Center's areas of work.
 (Interest and excitement is more important than experience.)

-The ECLC will meet as a group eight times over the course of the spring semester.
-Each ECLC member will work on four two-week independent initiatives, selected from a number of options.
-At the end of the semester, each ECLC member will produce a report on their work, including recommendations for next steps.
+The ECLC meets as a group eight times over the course of the semester.
+Each ECLC member works on four two-week independent initiatives, selected from a number of options.
+At the end of the semester, each ECLC member produces a report on their work, including recommendations for next steps.

 ECLC members receive a stipend of $250 per semester.

 The ECLC was piloted in the spring 2011 semester and continues to the present.
-Read about the inaugural ECLC members here, the fall 2011/spring 2012 ECLC members here, the fall 2012 ECLC members here, the spring 2013 ECLC members here, the fall 2013 ECLC members here, the spring 2014 ECLC members here, and the fall 2013 ECLC members here.
+Read about the inaugural ECLC members here, the fall 2011/spring 2012 ECLC members here, the fall 2012 ECLC members here, the spring 2013 ECLC members here, the fall 2013 ECLC members here, the spring 2014 ECLC members here, and the fall 2014 ECLC members here.